CBSE-summer2024/team5/README.md

 - **UI Elements:** Each component manages its UI, ensuring minimal conflicts and independent styling.

 **Integration Challenges:**
 - **Framework Compatibility:** Initial integration attempts with Angular and React faced significant challenges due to compatibility issues, making maintenance complex.
-Switching to Vue.js and React simplified this integration.
+Switching to Vue.js , React and Lit  simplified this integration.
-- **Performance Bottlenecks:** Ensuring smooth inter-component communication without compromising performance was addressed by optimizing the event bus and minimizing shared state dependencies.

 ---